WesP10/Brawl-Server/README.md

 ### Prerequisites

 You need to have Node.js and npm installed on your machine.
 You can download Node.js [here](https://nodejs.org/en/download/) and npm is included in the installation.
+You will need an API key for the brawl stars website.
+[To Get Key](https://developer.brawlstars.com/#/getting-started)

 ### Installing